jbestanislao/qunit-maven-plugin/README.md

 ### Quick look

-Most of the times it is easy to see the sample implementation.
+Most of the time, it is easy to understand by looking the sample implementation.

 See the [sample usage](https://github.com/jbestanislao/qunit-maven-plugin-example) of Qunit maven plugin.